baloise/design-system/docs/src/design/README.md

 # Design

 The Baloise Design System provides shared colors, styles and components.
-The library is still under construction and can be used to create prototypes.

 ::: warning
 The design part is under construction
 :::